Am I Bondable? Why Being Bondable is Important to Your Job Application

 What Does Being “Bondable” Mean for Your Future Job?

 To be bondable means that your future employer is ensured and protected against any loss that comes as a direct result of an employee’s fraudulent, dishonest, or criminal activities.
 If you’re bondable, it means that you are trustworthy and reliable.
-And just as important to a potential employer: you don’t have a criminal record.
-If you have a criminal record, you may want to consider applying for a Pardon, an essential step toward becoming bondable in the future.
+To be bondable in Canada, you must meet certain requirements.
+These requirements vary depending on the type of job you are applying for, but generally speaking, you must have a clean criminal record and be financially stable.

 Jobs Where Being Bondable is Necessary: